pommicket/bootstrap/05/README.md

 - You can't have a variable/function/etc. called `defined`.
 - Various little things about when macros are evaluated in some contexts.
 - The horrible, horrible function `setjmp`, which surely no one uses, is not properly supported.
-Oh wait, TCC uses it.
-Fortunately it's not critically important to TCC.
+Oh wait, tcc uses it.
+Fortunately it's not critically important to tcc.
 - Wide characters and wide character strings are not supported.
 - The `localtime()` function assumes you are in the UTC+0 timezone.
 - `mktime()` always fails.